Semiring Evaluation

 This is used as the basis for probability computation.

-sr_formula returns the provenance as an algebraic formula using a pseudo-semiring using symbols and :
+sr_formula returns a symbolic representation of the provenance as a human-readable formula using symbols and :

 SELECT name, sr_formula(provenance(), 'witness_mapping')